 With more than 75 years of combined experience in a variety of practice areas, we are frontrunners of law in Southeast Georgia.

 We put everything forward, and take nothing back.
 We are a united front, rallying behind and in front of every client.

 Chapter 13 is for someone with regular income, normally having fallen behind on monthly payments on cars, houses and other debts which are secured by collateral.
 It helps them make a repayment plan to get their debt under control.
 Chapter 13 bankruptcy lets you propose a plan to repay all or a portion of your debt in a three to five-year period through monthly payments.

 The court will determine how long this period is.
 All bankruptcy payments are governed by your disposable income and the equity you may have in assets such as cars, houses, bank accounts, or other assets.
 Normally if your income is less than the median income level for Georgia, you have the option of a three to five year repayment plan.
 Below is the table for median income levels in Georgia.

-In calculating income and expenses to determine the minimum payment required for individuals with income above the median level, the courts use a generic formula for determining expenses and income, this is called the “Means Test.”
-Excluded from this computation is social security benefits.
-In addition if you received aid from the CARES Act, this amount is also excluded.
+In calculating income and expenses to determine the minimum payment required for individuals with income above the median level, the courts use a generic formula for determining expenses and income.
+This is called the “Means Test.”
+Social security benefits are excluded from the test.
+Any aid from the CARES Act is also excluded.